Balzan Colloquium

 - What topics are planned for future years?
 We expect the following years’ topics to be:

-2027 (Harvard): Premodernities
+2027 (TBA): Premodernities

-2028 (tentatively in Seoul): Imperial peripheries
+2028 (Harvard): Imperial peripheries